pipobscure/pipobscure/_posts/2014-03-19-mashable-famous-quotes-modernized-for-the.markdown

 ---
 layout: post
-title: "> These beloved [quotes from historic thinkers and famous celebrities were overdue for an upgrade, so we translated them for the modern age."
+title: "These beloved [quotes from historic thinkers and famous celebrities were overdue for an upgrade, so we translated them for the modern age."
 date: 2014-03-19 17:10:08 Z
 tags: []